Gloria Victis (novella)

-Gloria Victis is a novella written by Eliza Orzeszkowa, a Polish novelist and a leading writer of the Positivism in Poland.
+Gloria Victis is a short story written by Eliza Orzeszkowa, a Polish novelist and a leading writer of the Positivism in Poland.
 Gloria Victis was published in 1910 in a book of short stories with the same title, as one of the stories in the collection.

 Historical background

-The year in which the novella was written – 1908 – was the 45th anniversary of the Polish January Uprising against the Russian Empire.
+The year in which the story was written – 1908 – was the 45th anniversary of the Polish January Uprising against the Russian Empire.
 Therefore, Gloria Victis is perceived as a tribute to the fallen and to all the people who fought for independent Poland.
 Because of the revolution in Russia and the cease of censorship resulting from it, Orzeszkowa was able to write Gloria Victis without using superfluous metaphors, so that it could be easily understood.